Purpose and scope

-This is because the population is older and tend to have more underlying health conditions.
+- the population being older and likely to have more underlying health conditions

 Service providers can contact the local HPT if they need further advice.

-Local authority and Care Inspectorate input during an outbreak may be useful in finding solutions based on a risk assessment approach led by the HPT.
+Local authority and Care Inspectorate input during an outbreak may provide useful in finding solutions to staffing shortages based on a risk assessment approach led by the HPT.

-This risk assessment considers the relatively lower vulnerability to COVID-19 of service users in many SCRC settings balanced with the risk of suspending these important services and the wider harms this could pose.
+This risk assessment considers the vulnerability to COVID-19 of service users balanced with the risk of suspending important services and the wider harms this could pose.